ibrahim-kocyigit/kocyigit-dsml/03_specializations/01_fitting_statistical_models_to_data_with_python/04_special_topics/01_other_types_of_target_variables.md

 However, real-world data is much richer and more varied.
 What if our outcome is a choice between three different brands?
 Or a ranking on a 1-to-5 scale?
 Or the number of times an event occurs?

 This lecture introduces four common types of dependent variables that go beyond the simple linear/logistic framework.
-For each type, specialized statistical models are required to properly anaylze the data.
+For each type, specialized statistical models are required to properly analyze the data.
 The key takeaway is that the nature of your dependent variable dictates the type of model you must use.

 ## 2. A Gallery of Common Dependent Variable Types